arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-President <strong>Vladimir Putin</strong> declared that Russia’s [largest airstrike](https://www.economist.com/europe/2022/10/10/russia-launches-a-wave-of-missiles-across-ukraine) on Ukraine since the early weeks of the war was in retaliation for the [bombing of Kerch bridge](https://www.economist.com/europe/2022/10/08/ukraine-braces-for-retaliation-after-an-attack-on-the-bridge-from-crimea-to-russia) that links the Crimean peninsula to Russia.
+President Vladimir Putin declared that Russia’s largest airstrike on Ukraine since the early weeks of the war was in retaliation for the [bombing of the Kerch bridge](https://www.economist.com/europe/2022/10/08/ukraine-braces-for-retaliation-after-an-attack-on-the-bridge-from-crimea-to-russia), which links the occupied Crimean peninsula to Russia.
 Ukraine has not claimed responsibility.
-Mr Putin threatened a further “harsh response” to continued such attacks.
-On Monday morning Russian missiles struck the centre of <strong>Kyiv</strong>; explosions were also reported in the cities of Dnipro, Lviv and Ternopil.
-At least 10 people have been killed and 60 wounded.
+Mr Putin threatened a further “harsh response” to such attacks.
+On Monday Russian missiles struck the centre of Kyiv; explosions were also reported in the cities of Dnipro, Lviv and Ternopil.
+At least 11 people have been killed and 64 wounded.

 The president of <strong>Belarus</strong>, Alexander Lukashenko, ordered the deployment of troops alongside Russian forces on his country’s border with Ukraine.
 The dictator, who is a close ally of Russia’s president, Vladimir Putin, claimed—without evidence—that Ukraine was planning missile strikes on Belarus.
 He began assembling forces after an [attack on Russia&#x27;s bridge](https://www.economist.com/europe/2022/10/08/ukraine-braces-for-retaliation-after-an-attack-on-the-bridge-from-crimea-to-russia) to occupied Crimea on Saturday.